deckbsd/glouton-satnogs-data-downloader/README.md

 Important note regarding satnogs db :
 -------

 At this time, the satnogs db team didn't push in production the change i made to add the start and end dates filters.
 So for now, to download data from satnogs db we have to use the page-from and page-to filters.
 When the changes will be pushed into production, i 'll remove those page filters and replace it by dates filters.
+It's the same situation about the observer, app_source, tranmitter filters.

 Docker :
 -------